NASCAR Brasil Series: 2020-2025 Specifications

-2026
+2026 Specifications

+The 2026 generation of Nascar Brasil "RISE 26" Chevrolet Camaro at Cuiabá round.

 On 30 September 2025, Nascar Brasil Series revealed an updated version of their car, called the RISE26, to be used from the 2026 season.
 The key improvement is to the chassis, which is made from carbon fiber rather than fiberglass, reducing the weight of the car by around 80 kg.
 The upgraded V6 engine, known as the NB-26, will have an additional 60 hp, and the fuel tank will be increased by 20 L, with 100% ethanol fuel in use.
 Further improvements include moving the drivers' seat further to the left to assist rescue teams, as the car will no longer have functioning doors, just as in the NASCAR Cup Series.
 A new Pirelli tire compound has also been made for the series, and there are improvements to the electronics, steering wheel, suspension, and shape of the chassis.